 So how much should you be spending?
 Deluxe recommends no less than $200 for a simple logo, but advises that you might need to go up to $500 for any more complex designs.
 This is a good ballpark figure to have in mind to make sure you're not being overcharged, as well as indicating if you're going to get poor work from a cheap vendor.

 Andrew Medal, founder of digital agency Agent Beta, agrees with this price tag.
-In an article for Entrepreneur he highlighted the dangers of spiraling costs when working with third-party designers, adding: "Paying any more than this range for a logo is simply a waste of budget."
+In an article for Entrepreneur he highlighted the dangers of spiraling costs when working with third-party designers, adding:

 By the same token, however, paying any less could leave you with an underwhelming logo, and this is arguably worse than overpaying.
 For many people, your logo is the face of your company and the first thing they will interact with, so it's crucial you get it right, even if it means spending a hundred dollars more than you wanted to.